Potsdam Institute for Climate Impact Research (PIK)

 • handling of missing values and masks

-• p-value correction and confidence interval estimation
+• p-value correction and (bootstrap) confidence interval estimation

 • causal effect class to non-parametrically estimate (conditional) causal effects and also linear mediated causal effects